Our Mermaids Are Different

 - In a fantasy book called Elsewhere, mermaids apparently swim in the ocean that's in between the world of the living and the dead (It Makes Sense in Context).
 They briefly appear when the main character is trapped under the water, unable to move or breathe.
 They are beautiful, but vain and meanspirited, making fun of how ugly she is before leaving her to drown.
 They seem more like the Fair Folk than evil though.

 - Sarah Porter's Lost Voices Trilogy has a rather dark and unique take on mermaids.
-Certain young human girls have the potential to come back as mermaids after death, if they suffered severe abuse or neglect in their human lives.
-When these girls die, they are resurrected as beautiful mermaids with fish tails and enchanting voices that can entrance or madden humans - though the talent is actually pretty rare considering.
+Certain young human girls have the potential to come back as mermaids, if they suffered severe abuse or neglect in their human lives.
+They are reborn as beautiful mermaids with fish tails and enchanting voices that can entrance or madden humans - though the talent is actually pretty rare considering.
 These mermaids are ageless, though not completely immortal, and all still traumatized from what they endured in life.
 They also act a bit like water mammals - they do breath air, but they can hold it for a very long time underwater.
 They sink ships and drown people as revenge against all of humanity for what was done to them by parents/caretakers and other people in their previous lives - this is also implied to be something like an instinct.
 They form tribes in the oceans (this is for survival, as they can still be killed by humans, sharks, etc. and still need to eat, though they can survive on raw shellfish) and have strict laws against having any contact with humans other than singing them to their doom.
 Once transformed, they can't survive out of the water for long, and if trapped on dry land, they will revert to human form and then die(a very painful process).
 It is implied that certain young men and boys have the same kind of potential if badly treated in life, but attempts to transform them are usually unsuccessful.